florisgravendeel/godot4-multiplayer-demo/README.md

 ## Features:
   - Character selection
+  - Custom name tags
   - Multiplayer menu
   - Multiplayer level
   - Using the new network nodes MultiplayerSynchronizer and MultiplayerSpawner!
-  - Scene Replication
+  - Scene replication
-  - Name tags

 ## Instructions:
   - 'AWSD' or '↑↓→←' on your keyboard keys for movement